Vegan Cheese: The Ultimate Guide to Vegan Cheese 2023

 • Morrisons

-Morrisons offers a selection of vegan cheeses, including everyday favourites like blocks and slices of cheddar and a spreadable garlic and herb soft cheese.
+Morrisons offers a selection of everyday vegan favourites, including blocks and slices of cheddar and a spreadable garlic and herb soft cheese.

 • Mouse’s Favourite

-Specialising in fancy cheeses, Mouse’s Favourite offers vegan takes on classics like blue cheese and aged cheese wrapped in wax.
-The camembert is a long-time PETA favourite – a cashew-based delight with an authentic rind and soft, creamy centre.
+Specialising in “fancy” cheeses, Mouse’s Favourite offers vegan takes on classics like plant-based blue cheese and aged cheese wrapped in wax.
+The vegan camembert is a long-time PETA favourite – a cashew-based delight with an authentic rind and soft, creamy centre.

 • MozzaRisella

-MozzaRisella is the plant-based cheese of choice for many restaurants – and it’s easy to see why.
-It has a subtle flavour and melts perfectly, making it ideal for melting on top of pizza and other dishes.
+MozzaRisella’s Classic is the plant-based cheese of choice for many restaurants – and it’s easy to see why.
+It has a subtle flavour and melts perfectly, making it ideal for adding on top of pizza and other dishes.

 • Nurishh

-Whether you want to enjoy gooey plant-based cheese toasties, make a vegan mac and cheese, or smother a bagel in animal-free cream cheese, Nurishh has you covered.
-Its camembert bakes up a treat.
+Whether you want to enjoy gooey plant-based cheese toasties, make a vegan mac and cheese, or smother a bagel in cruelty-free cream cheese, Nurishh has you covered.
+What’s more, its camembert bakes perfectly.

 This spreadable cheese from Nush is made using artisanal almond milk to create a thick, creamy texture.
-It not only tastes great on crackers and oatcakes but also makes a brilliant base for a homemade cheesecake.
+It tastes great on crackers and oatcakes and makes a brilliant base for a homemade cheesecake.

 • Nutritional Yeast

 Whilst not strictly vegan cheese, nutritional yeast is well known for adding a cheesy flavour to dishes.
-It’s ideal for putting in sauces, and not only does it taste great, it also contains loads of essential vitamins, such as B12.
+It is ideal in sauces, tastes great, and contains loads of essential vitamins, such as B12.
 If you haven’t tried it, you have to give “nooch” a go!

 • Palace Culture

 Palace Culture’s vegan twist on traditional artisan cheesemaking techniques combines organic cashews and almonds with live cultures to create luxury nut-based cheeses.
-Order these delicacies direct from Palace Culture, check the company’s website for stockists, or, if you’re in London, sample them as part of the vegan cheeseboard at Gordon’s, the capital’s oldest wine bar.
+Order these delicacies directly from Palace Culture – check the company’s website for stockists – or if you’re in London, sample them as part of the vegan cheeseboard at Gordon’s, the oldest wine bar in the city.

 • Sainsbury’s